nnethercott/new-blog/src/blog/vae.md

 $$
 </div>

 Our goal is to make the VAE learn how to encode and decode samples in a sparse fashion, i.e. where lots of info is "zeroed out".
 Sparsity is nice mathematically and in a sec we'll see what that looks like with a real demo on the MNIST dataset.

-Also observe that we can throttle the sparsity through our choice of $p$; $p=1$ means most of the embedding dimensions are uninformative, and $p=0$ recovers the original VAE.
+It's important to observe that we can throttle the sparsity through our choice of $p$; $p=1$ means most of the embedding dimensions are uninformative, and $p=0$ recovers the original VAE.
 The edge cases aren't that interesting so we'll take a value in between, $0<p<1$.

 We'll also assume :
 - $z_{i}|x \sim \mathcal{N}(\mu_{\phi}(x),\sigma^{2}_{\phi}(x))$